noharajokerz/big-c-test/README.md

 nodejs is required for installation in who want to run code.
 If it's already installed, please follow step step below.

-- run `npm i` at terminal for install jest being unit test.
+- run `npm i` at terminal for installation jest being unit test.
-- run `npm run test` for unit test for each function
+- run unit test via `npm run test` for each function.